Why you can trust Tom's Guide

 Dish has consistently been the leading innovator in delivering over-the-air TV to your home, and with the Hopper 3, the company is continuing that tradition.
 Dish's newest DVR brings with it a number of improvements.
 The feature that will have the most immediate impact is the ability to record up to 16 shows at once.
 The DVR also boasts faster performance, a simplified remote and the ability to let you watch up to four shows at once.
 However, with the Hopper 3, Dish is looking to the long term, too: This receiver can stream 4K video, and can record it, too — when that content finally becomes available.
 Though there may not be much 4K content to watch now, this will be a DVR worth keeping.

-Editor's note (5/26/17): This review was updated to reflect Dish compatibility with Amazon Alexa.
+Editor's note (August 2019): This review was updated to reflect Dish compatibility with Google Assistant.

 Installation and Setup